dahunee1111/dahunee1111/README.md

 Implemented login authentication using JWT and connected user state management with frontend localStorage.

+### Floating AI Chatbot Integration

+Implemented a floating chatbot UI fixed to the bottom-right side of the website, allowing users to ask questions from any main page without moving to a separate screen.

+The chatbot is connected to the FastAPI `/chat` API and supports:

+- project explanation
+- technology stack guidance
+- EC2 / Docker deployment explanation
+- Python and FastAPI questions
+- error-solving workflow guidance
+- user-specific conversation history storage
+- fallback responses when the AI API is unavailable
+- fixed project information such as the developer name and service structure

+### Docker-Based Backend Operation

+The backend is operated inside a Docker container on AWS EC2.
+The SQLite database is mounted from the EC2 host to the container to preserve service data during rebuilds and redeployments.

 ### Full Deployment Experience

-Built and deployed a complete AI web service including frontend, backend, database, AI integration, Docker environment, and AWS EC2 server operation.
+Built and deployed a complete AI web service including frontend, backend, database, AI integration, Docker environment, AWS EC2 server operation, DuckDNS domain connection, and GitHub Pages frontend deployment.

 ---